alxroum/terminal_flashcards/README.md

 Modes: practice (pr), create (cr), edit (em)
 Filename: exclude file extension (file should be a json file)
 ```
+### <b>Modes</b>

+There are 3 modes available to use:
+- Practice Mode
+    - Practice mode allows you to view flashcards' terms and definitions.
+- Create Mode
+    - Create mode allows you to add new cards to the set.
+- Edit Mode
+    - Edit mode allows you to change a term, definition, or both as well as delete cards from the set.

 <br>

 ### <b>Run With Python</b>